-- Download onto your device the Year 10 2023 Course Selection Handbook (available from August the 2nd) and read through it. - 2.
-Complete the questions on this page prior to making your Course Selections. - 3.
-Discuss your choices with your mentor. - 4.
-Complete your subject selections for 2023 online, using the details you will be given by your mentor after you have had a discussion.
+- 1. Download onto your device the Year 10 2024 Course Selection Handbook (available from 31 July) and read through it. - 2.
+Attend the Year 10 Course Information night on Wednesday, 2nd August at 6.15pm. - 3.
+Complete the questions on this page prior to making your Course Selections. - 4.
+Discuss your choices with your mentor and attend the Subject Selection Parent Teacher Interviews on Friday, 4th August. - 5.
+Complete your subject selections for 2024 online, using the details you will be given by your mentor after you have had a discussion.